sakaridis/fog_simulation-SFSU_synthetic/README.md

    ```
    git clone https://github.com/sakaridis/fog_simulation-SFSU_synthetic.git
    ```
-2. Make sure a MATLAB-supported C compiler is installed in your system.
+2. Make sure a MATLAB-supported C compiler is installed in your system, e.g. gcc for Linux.
 3. Open MATLAB and type in the Command Window
    ```
    mex -setup